-With the introduction of service profile and the permission of "simple dummy implementation", not all the implementations of μ T-Kernel 2.0 provide all the features in the specification completely.
+With the introduction of service profile, not all the implementations of μ T-Kernel 3.0 provide all the features in the specification completely.

-Hence, to let the user verify the implementation-dependent details of a particular implementation of μ T-Kernel 2.0, and avoid spending time to understand unexpected behavior, all μ T-Kernel 2.0 implementations shall produce an implementation specification document.
+Hence, to let the user verify the implementation-dependent details of a particular implementation of μ T-Kernel 3.0, and avoid spending time to understand unexpected behavior, all μ T-Kernel 3.0 implementations shall produce an implementation specification document.
 The implementation specification document shall describe the following at least.

-Version number of μ T-Kernel 2.0 specification

-Clearly specify the major and minor version numbers of μ T-Kernel 2.0.
+Version number of μ T-Kernel 3.0 specification Clearly specify the major and minor version numbers of μ T-Kernel 3.0.